bjornfix/codextest/README.md

 ## Maintaining the dataset

-- **In-app management (token required):** Visit **Manage dataset**, pick an existing jurisdiction (or add a new one), and save changes after entering the server-side token.
-The JSON file updates instantly.
 - **Manual edits:** Update the relevant region file in [`data/jurisdictions/`](data/jurisdictions) with your preferred editor.
 The dashboard reads straight from these files, so reloading the page immediately